 Join us for an evening with hummingbirds to observe these birds foraging before they roost for the night.
 We will likely see three species (broad-tailed, black-chinned, and rufous), with a possibility of a fourth (calliope).
 Life history and physiology information will be shared as we watch these hummingbirds in action at feeders and flowers.
-We hope you can join us to study hummingbirds on July 13 at a private residence on West Buttermilk Road.
+We hope you can join us to study hummingbirds at a private residence on West Buttermilk Road.

 This class requires advanced registration to ensure appropriate planning for the field experience.
 Participants must register by 5pm on the day prior to the outing.